1. Introduction

 1.1.
 Reference implementation

-• The Mercurium source-to-source compiler provides the necessary support for transforming the high-level directives into a parallelized version of the application.
+• The LLVM/Clang compiler is an LLVM-based compiler that provides the necessary support for transforming high-level directives into a parallelized version of the application.

 1.2.
 A bit of history

 OmpSs-2 is the second generation of the OmpSs programming model.
-The name originally comes from two other programming models: OpenMP and StarSs.
-The design principles of these two programming models constitutes the fundamental ideas used to conceive the OmpSs philosophy.
+The name stems from combining the names of two other programming models: OpenMP and StarSs.
+The design principles of these two programming models constitute the fundamental ideas used to conceive the OmpSs philosophy.

-OmpSs takes from OpenMP its viewpoint of providing a way to, starting from a sequential program, produce a parallel version of the same by introducing annotations in the source code.
-This annotations do not have an explicit effect in the semantics of the program, instead, they allow the compiler to produce a parallel version of it.
-This characteristic feature allows the users to parallelize applications incrementally.
-Starting from the sequential version, new directives can be added to specify the parallelism of different parts of the application.
-This has an important impact on the productivity that can be achieved by this philosophy.
-Generally when using more explicit programming models the applications need to be redesigned in order to implement a parallel version of the application, the user is responsible of how the parallelism is implemented.
-A direct consequence of this is the fact that the maintenance effort of the source code increases when using a explicit programming model, tasks like debugging or testing become more complex.
+OmpSs takes from OpenMP its viewpoint of providing a way to, starting from a sequential program, produce its parallel version by introducing annotations in the source code.
+These annotations do not have an explicit effect on the semantics of the program.
+Instead, they allow the compiler to produce a parallel version of it.
+This feature allows users to parallelize applications incrementally.
+Starting from the sequential version, new directives can be added to specify the parallelism of different application parts.
+Consequentially, this positively impacts the productivity that can be achieved by this philosophy.
+Generally, when using more explicit programming models, applications need to be redesigned to shape them into their parallel versions, and the responsibility of these implementations is laid upon users.
+This translates to an increase in the maintenance effort of source codes, and tasks like debugging or testing become more complex.

 StarSs, or Star SuperScalar, is a family of programming models that also offer implicit parallelism through a set of compiler annotations.
-It differs from OpenMP in some important areas.
-StarSs uses a different execution model, thread-pool where OpenMP implements fork-join parallelism.
-StarSs also includes features to target heterogeneous architectures through leveraging native kernels implementation while OpenMP targets accelerator support through direct compiler code generation.
-Finally StarSs offers asynchronous parallelism as the main mechanism of expressing parallelism whereas OpenMP only started to implement it since its version 3.0.
-Also StarSs offers task synchronization by means of dependences as the main mechanism of expressing the task execution order, enabling the look-ahead instantiation of task whereas OpenMP included it since its version 4.0.
+It differs from OpenMP in some important aspects.
+StarSs uses the thread-pool execution model, while OpenMP implements fork-join parallelism.
+StarSs also includes features to target heterogeneous architectures through leveraging native kernel implementations while OpenMP targets accelerator support through direct compiler code generation.
+Furthermore, StarSs offers asynchronous parallelism as the main mechanism of expressing parallelism whereas OpenMP only started to implement it in its 3.0 version.
+Finally, StarSs offers task synchronization through dependences as the main mechanism of expressing the task execution order, enabling the look-ahead instantiation of tasks, whereas OpenMP started including this mechanism in its 4.0 version.

 StarSs raises the bar on how much implicitness is offered by the programming model.
-When programming using OpenMP, the developer first has to define which regions of the program will be executed on parallel, then he or she has to express how the inner code has to be executed by the threads forming the parallel region, and finally it may be required to add directives to synchronize the different parts of the parallel execution.
+When programming using OpenMP, the developer first has to define which regions of the program will be executed in parallel.
+Afterward, developers must express how the inner code is going to be executed by threads from the parallel region.
+Finally, it may be required to add directives to synchronize the different parts of the parallel execution.
 StarSs simplifies part of this process by providing an environment where parallelism is implicitly created from the beginning of the execution, thus the developer can omit the declaration of parallel regions.
-The definition of parallel code is used using the concept of tasks, which are pieces of code which can be executed asynchronously in parallel.
-When it comes to synchronizing the different parallel regions of a StarSs applications, the programming model also offers a dependency mechanism which allows to express the correct order in which individual tasks must be executed to guarantee a proper execution.
-This mechanism enables a much richer expression of parallelism by StarSs than the one achieved by OpenMP, this makes StarSs applications to exploit the parallel resources more efficiently.
+The definition of parallel code is leveraged through the concept of tasks, which are blocks of code that can execute asynchronously in parallel.
+To synchronize the parallelism of StarSs applications, the programming model also offers a dependency mechanism, which allows expressing the correct order in which individual tasks must be executed to guarantee a proper execution.
+This mechanism enables a much richer expression of parallelism than the one offered by OpenMP, and results in StarSs applications exploiting parallel resources more efficiently.

 OmpSs tries to be the evolution that OpenMP needs in order to be able to target newer architectures.
 For this, OmpSs takes key features from OpenMP but also new ideas that have been developed in the StarSs family of programming models.